top of page

 The Epidemic of Narcissism

-Our heaviest sorrows burrow deeply in the heart and mind.
-When life really falls apart, we might obsess about the “bad” things for a period of time as we work through a broad array of emotions, try to re-adjust, or simply begin problem solving.
+It is normal, when faced with adversity, to become "I" focused as we adjust to personal loss, confusion, and disappointment?
+Our heaviest sorrows burrow deeply in the heart and obsess the mind.
+When life falls apart, we might ruminate about the "bad" things as we work through a broad array of emotions, try to readjust, or simply begin problem-solving.

 Photo by <a href="https://unsplash.com/@sseeker?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Stormseeker</a> on <a href="https://unsplash.com/photos/a-person-drowns-underwater-rX12B5uX7QM?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>